carlallanvela/account-management/README.md

 # Live UI in AWS

 Deployed a working frontend to AWS S3.
-It connects to AWS Elastic Beanstalk to access APIS.
+It connects to AWS Elastic Beanstalk to access APIs.
 UI can be accessed via: http://account-management-ui.s3-website.us-east-2.amazonaws.com/

 # Live Endpoints in AWS